March for Australia: Counter protest clashes

-Victoria Police Commander Wayne Cheeseman condemned counter protesters who clashed with officers.
+A counter-protest, initially led by a procession of First Nations people who marched from Camp Sovereignty, saw at least 800 participants congregate at the State Library before attempting to make their way to Parliament House to confront March for Australia demonstrators.
+On route some of the counter protestors clashed with Victoria Police, with Victoria Police Commander Wayne Cheeseman estimating that 50 “hardcore protesters” were responsible for most of the violence.
+Cheeseman condemned counter protesters who clashed with officers.
 Further, he described rocks, bottles filled with shards of glass and rotten fruit being thrown at police; and further stated that bins and flags were lit on fire by the counter protestors.
 Victoria Police officers used tear gas, capsicum spray, stun grenades and rubber bullets to repel the counter protesters near Spring Street after they attempted to confront March for Australia demonstrators.
 Police advised that two of their officers were injured in confrontations with counter protesters; a sergeant suffered a suspected broken hand after being kicked and a senior constable with a cut to the leg.
 Victoria Police said that one woman had been arrested and that further arrests were likely to be made with police still looking for up to 20 people allegedly responsible for the violence.
+Two men were later arrested in late November 2025 and charged with assaulting police and hindering police at the counter-protest.

 Western Australia

 Perth – Langley Park

 Several hundred attended the March for Australia rally in Perth according to the ABC.
 The march began from Langley Park and into the city.